jzmack/static_site_generator/content/projects/mc-backup/index.md

 #### Step 4: Cleanup and logout

 Now the files are sent over to the remote server, we can safely delete the tar file generated containing the flash backup.
-The config backup can still and will just be overwritten everytime the script runs.
+The config backup can stay and will just be overwritten everytime the script runs.

-On the Conductor, the endpoint is `/v1/configuration/object/tar_flash_clean`, which will delete any .tar files living in the directrory you specify.
+On the Conductor, the endpoint is `/v1/configuration/object/tar_flash_clean`, which will delete any .tar files living in the directory you specify.
 In our case we're cleaning the `/md` directory on the Conductor.

 Here's the function I wrote to do that: